disk5464/UploadToMega/README.md

 10. Following this a variable with the file path two pipes, the encoded link, two more pipes, and the total upload size is created.
 The script appends this data into a text file, which is then opened.
 This file is created in the user’s My Documents (Windows) or Documents (macOS or Linux) folder.
 Each time something is uploaded the new link is added to this file so you can keep track of your links.
 11. Finally, on Windows, the clipboard is set to the encoded link and the script asks for a user input before PowerShell closes.
 I did this last step so that if there are any errors or a user wants to read the output, they don't have to worry about PowerShell auto closing.

-## Known Bugs
+## Known Issues
 * If your drive is out of space, or close to it, the upload will start but when you run out, the script will get stuck in an infinite loop.
-I plan on fixing this in the next release.
-* Sometimes if you run the script and MEGAcmd is not already running the script will either hang or take forever to proceed.
-For now, just close the script and rerun it.
+* ~~Sometimes if you run the script and MEGAcmd is not already running the script will either hang or take forever to proceed.
+For now, just close the script and rerun it.~~
+* Sometimes the loop that shows the progress won't end and just loop forever.
+The file will be uploaded but the script won't produce an encoded link or the text file.